-The samurai warrior is a familiar figure in popular culture and entertainment, both in Japan and in the West, but who were the samurai?
+Course Description: The samurai warrior is a familiar figure in popular culture and entertainment, both in Japan and in the West, but who were the samurai?
 The samurai class dominated Japan for centuries and created a distinct society and culture in world history.
-This course will provide an understanding and appreciation of Japan during the age of samurai rule through focus on the origins of the samurai, ways of warfare, and impact on government, religion, the arts, and popular culture.
+The course will provide an understanding and appreciation of Japan during the age of samurai rule.
+The course will focus on the origins of the samurai, samurai ways of warfare, and the impact of the samurai on government, religion, the arts, and popular culture.
 Finally, the course will examine the influence and legacy of the samurai on modern Japan and their image in the United States.